ahmad88me/tada-qq-experiment/README.md

     parser.add_argument('-f', '--failback', action="store_true")  # False by default
     parser.add_argument('-p', '--pref', choices=["slab", "clus"], required=True,
                         help="Whether the preference is for the slab predicted or the clus (most voted in the cluster)")

+# Funding
+This work was funded partially by EIT Digital under the WOODS project.